 The Operating Engineers' Apprenticeship Program is sponsored by the International Union of Operating Engineers' Locals 302 & 612, in Western and Central Washington, in partnership with their signatory contractors, for the purpose of recruiting and training people who are interested in a career in operating and maintaining heavy equipment and doing construction surveying.

-We currently accept approximately 40-60 apprentices per year, depending on conditions in the job market.
-The apprenticeship program is an "Earn While You Learn" type of program with wages starting around $21.48 per hour plus a good benefit package on top of that.
+The apprenticeship program is an "Earn While You Learn" type of program with wages starting around $30+ per hour plus a good benefit package on top of that.
 The union is a full-referral union, which means you don't have to look for a job--that's what we do for you.
 Once you reach Journey level status, opportunities across the nation will open up to you!

 Apprentices who have the right attitude, aptitude, work ethics, are assertive and show genuine interest in every phase of their work, make the most successful Operating Engineers.